Five Tube lines run a 24-hour service on Fridays and Saturdays: Victoria, Central, Jubilee, Northern and Piccadilly

 Trains run every 10 minutes between Cockfosters and Heathrow Terminal 5.
 There is no service on the Terminal 4 loop, or between Acton Town and Uxbridge.

-Day Travelcards are valid on the day of issue, and for journeys starting up to 4:29 on the following day.
+Day Travelcards are valid on the day of issue and for journeys before 4.29am the following day.